SBEVSL/sbevsl_migrated/readme.txt

 =========================================================================

 Change log:
+Revision 152
+Modified Friday, August 5, 2011 by Cyprian Corwin Version 4.2.5 (development version).

+The good:
+- Removed the use of hidmotif, a GUI list box widget that the program was using to store data but never displaying.
+Replaced with a more appropriate list of tuples called matchpairs.
+- Fixed broken 'Other' selection in Color pop up menu in Automated Commands section of EZ-Viz.
+(Added global statement.)
+- On a related note, fixed error being thrown if Cancel was clicked in the resulting color chooser.
+- Comprehensive graphical user interface refresh.
+Includes a new, redesigned welcome tab that can show both motif loading errors and about information at once, completely rewritten progress bars in Motif Finder, a new scroll bar on the PDB entry box, automatic resizing of the entire UI when the window size changes, a more consolidated testing UI on Motif Maker, the ability to set colors for matching residues as shown by the Motif Finder (with Show Alignment unchecked) and the Motif Maker, and various other changes.
+- Changed text above Motif Finder progress bars to be more useful.
+- Deleted broken canvas-based re-ordering feature in Motif Maker.
+Will replace with something simpler soon.
+- Now highlight relevant areas of the cartoon in Motif Maker and when not showing alignment on the Motif Finder.
+- Possibly, the query and motif color wells in the Tools area of Motif Finder were disabled and enabled when the Show Alignment check box's state was the opposite of what it should be, on Windows.
+Discovered the problem when tweaking that area of the UI; fixed by passing togglealign as the command argument to the check box constructor, rather than binding it to a button release event as was being done.
+It seems that the order these events fire may be platform-dependent, and togglealign was seeing the old value of the variable just before it changed on Windows 7.
+- Removed duplicate CSV exporting code in preparation for combining the automatic per-query version and the explicit per-run export.
+- Now, the CSVs generated automatically by the Motif Finder have the list of motifs not found (on the right) appear in a predictable, stable order (it is now sorted).
+- Removed redundant inner loop from Motif Finder that only ever iterated once per outer loop.
+This was a part of the matchpairs change described in the first point above.
+- Refactored Motif Maker functionality, which was a single long function with multiple execution paths.
+It has its own class now, with the functionality split up into methods.
+Because parts of the original function depended on variables defined earlier, in other parts that are now in other methods, some instance fields were used to preserve those variables' scope.
+  It's not pretty, but I think it's better than what was there.
+- Now, the name of the selection returned by the motif (and named after it) is deleted, in favor of transitioning to the more user-friendly 'match in' selection names.
+I don't know for sure whether anything else might depend on that selection being there, but I don't think so.
+- Removed message of the day file.
+It was redundant and did not function as I think it was originally intended, and also created another place that required an up-to-date version number.

+The bad:
+- The CSV export buttons on the Motif Finder GUI are currently broken, as I am preparing to refactor the CSV code.
+Automatic CSV generation still works, however.

 Revision 149
 Modified Monday, July 25, 2011 by Cyprian Corwin and Greg Dodge Version 4.2.
 Many bug fixes, a few enhancements, and code cleanup